vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-2_Applying-Multirole-Hammers.md

 | 1062.102 | Rhodobacter sp. strain HK-STAS-PROT-59 | 3 | 2 |
 | 309798.4 | Coprothermobacter proteolyticus DSM 5265 | 3 | 1 |

-Note that the low-scoring "noise genomes" only had hits for 1 or 2 roles, so requiring a "4 out of 5 jury" eliminates them.
+Note that the low-scoring "noise genomes" only had hits for 1 or 2 roles, confirming that requiring a "4 out of 5 jury" eliminates the "noise hits", even without "filtering".
+The lower-ranking hits are all score 3 hits or lower and only score against a single role, so they have been eliminated by the "4 out of 5" jury-mechanism.

+## Self-Check

+2. Since the hammer-hits table only contains a single entry that was displayed in full within the exercise, no solution-file has been provided.

+3. The solution-file for the `-F 0.0` test is named:
+`MysteryGenome1.myrep10.five-role-hammer-hits.no-threshold.solution.tbl`